 new VO2max Features For Fenix 6 & Forerunners … and Enduro?

-I was trying to keep my powder dry on the new features that will appear in next month’s supposed Garmin Enduro launch, except Garmin keep releasing them in beta for the some Forerunner & Fenix models. #Sigh.
+I was trying to keep my powder dry on the new features that will appear in next month’s supposed Garmin Enduro launch, except Garmin keep releasing them in beta for some Forerunner & Fenix models. #Sigh.

 - new ClimbPro